yicichen01/AI-Assisted-Semantic-BI-Workflow/README.md

 Business users often ask questions using informal terms, incomplete context, or different wording from the actual dataset.
 Without strong semantic setup, the BI assistant may misunderstand the question, use the wrong metric, or generate answers that are not aligned with the official business definition.

-The main pain points this project addresses are:
+The main pain points this product addresses are:

 - Manual effort in setting up field names, synonyms, metric definitions, and verified questions
 - Risk of AI using unofficial or incorrect metric logic